hazelcast/hazelcast-nodejs-client/README.md

 The client loads `MyFactory.js` at runtime and creates an instance of `SSLFactory`.
 It then calls the method `init` with the properties section in the JSON configuration file.
 Lastly, the client calls the method `getSSLOptions` of `SSLFactory` to create the `options` object.

-For information about the path resolution, please refer to the [Loading Objects and Path Resolution](#3-loading-objects-and-path-resolution) section.
+For information about the path resolution, see the [Loading Objects and Path Resolution section](#3-loading-objects-and-path-resolution).

 # 7. Using Node.js Client with Hazelcast IMDG